Ruby-Starter-Kits/Docker-Rails-Generator/README.md

 ## TODO

-* Assess if a auto-updating template repo could also work just as well
 * Setup way to change the folder it's installed to.
 * Include other "People always install this next" stuff like sidekiq.